devrelcollective/getting-started/README.md

 # Getting Started

 The DevRel Collective (formerly Evangelist Collective aka We Are Developer Evangelists aka WADE) exists to facilitate sharing information, resources, and encouragement among the professional Developer Advocates, Evangelists, and Technical Community Manager community.
-If you share a passion for nurturing developer communities and would like to get to know a great group of friendly peers, [reach out about joining](https://devrelcollective.typeform.com/to/YnQuVJ) the collective.
+If you share a passion for nurturing developer communities, are working as a full-time DevRel professional, and would like to get to know a great group of friendly peers, [reach out about joining](https://devrelcollective.typeform.com/to/YnQuVJ) the collective.

 * [Getting Started](#getting-started)
    * [Interested in Joining](#interested-in-joining)